Grokking Beyond the Euclidean Norm of Model Parameters: Introduction

 \section{Introduction}

 The optimization of machine learning models today relies entirely on gradient descent (GD).
-The reasons behind the ability of such a procedure to converge towards generalizing solutions are still not fully understood, particularly in over-parameterized regimes. ~\citet{power2022grokking} recently observed an even more surprising feature of this optimization procedure, \textit{grokking}: optimization first converges to a solution that memorizes the training data, but after a sufficiently long training time, it suddenly converges on a solution that generalizes.
+The reasons behind the ability of such a procedure to converge towards generalizing solutions are still not fully understood, particularly in over-parameterized regimes. ~\citet{power2022grokking} recently observed an even more surprising feature of this optimization procedure, \textit{grokking}: optimization first converges to a solution that memorizes the training data, but after a sufficiently long training time, it suddenly converges to a solution that generalizes.

 Previous work has shown that grokking can be observed by using a large-scale initialization and a small (but non-zero) weight decay ~\citep{liu2023omnigrok,lyu2023dichotomy}.
 Moreover, some works have shown that the $\ell_2$ norm of the model weights can be used during optimization as a progression measure for generalization since it generally decreases during the transition from memorization to generalization ~\citep{liu2023omnigrok,thilak2022slingshot,varma2023explaining}.
 All these theories have left open the question of whether we always need an $\ell_2$ regularization to observe delayed generalization or whether the $\ell_2$ norm of the parameter is always a good predictor of grokking.
 This paper attempts to answer these questions.
-We show that the dynamic of grokking goes beyond the $\ell_2$ norm, that is: \textit{If there exists a model with a property $P$ (e.g., sparse or low-rank weights) that fits the data, then GD with a small non-zero regularization of $P$ (e.g., $\ell_1$ or nuclear norm regularization) will also result in grokking, provided the number of training samples is large enough.
+We show that the dynamic of grokking goes beyond the $\ell_2$ norm, that is: \textit{If there exists a model with a property $P$ (e.g., sparse or low-rank weights) that fits the data, then GD with a small non-zero regularization of $P$ (e.g., $\ell_1$ or nuclear norm regularization) will also result in grokking, provided the number of training samples is large enough and the model is complex enough.
+Additionally, the regularization of $P$ can be implicit (e.g., model overparameterization, the choice of training samples).
 Moreover, the $\ell_2$ norm of the parameters is no longer guaranteed to decrease with generalization when it is not the property sought.}